snipergaming888/BTD6-MM---INSTA-Farm/README.md

 # compatabily
-currently, the easter event allows the farming of insta-monkeys. there are three scripts, 2 for insta and monkey money farming, and one just for money farming. use "BTD6 Bloon Farm (6 hour loop, money and 2 giving insta crates" when the crates are under diamond, and use "BTD6 Bloon Farm (6 hour loop, money and 3 giving insta crates)" when you reach diamond.
+currently, the easter event allows the farming of insta-monkeys. there are three scripts, 2 for insta and monkey money farming, and one just for money farming. use "BTD6 Bloon Farm (6 hour loop, money and 2 giving insta crates" when the crates are under diamond, and use "BTD6 Bloon Farm (6 hour loop, money and 3 giving insta crates)" when you reach diamond crates. the only money one will not work when there is a collection event, so use the insta-monkey ones instead.
 # will i get banned for using this!?!?!??!
 most likey not. if you are still sceptical, run steam in offline mode.